reactjs/react.dev/src/content/blog/2024/04/01/react-19-upgrade-guide.md

 ```

 ### Removing `createFactory` {/*removing-createfactory*/}
+`createFactory` was deprecated in [February 202 (v16.13.0)](https://legacy.reactjs.org/blog/2020/02/26/react-v16.13.0.html#deprecating-createfactory).

-`createFactory` was [deprecated in v16.13.0](https://legacy.reactjs.org/blog/2020/02/26/react-v16.13.0.html#deprecating-createfactory) because it was rarely used and is replaced by JSX.
+Using `createFactory` was common before broad support for JSX, but it's rarely used today and can be replaced with JSX.
 In React 19, we're removing `createFactory` and you'll need to migrate to JSX:

 ```js
 // Before